nawabahmadreshi/documentation/pages/third-party-integrations/tune.md

 If you enabled the Tune integration before August 4th 2016, you will need to disable and re-enable the Tune card in your dashboard before carrying out the instructions below.
 Please note this will change your default mapping of Branch analytics tags from the sub_publisher and sub_placement values into the my_partner values as noted above.
 {% endcaution %}

-1. Start with an existing [Branch marketing link](/features/google-search-ads/guide/#create-a-marketing-link-on-the-branch-dashboard){:target="_blank"}
+1. Start with an existing Branch link, for example, a [ marketing link](/features/google-search-ads/guide/#create-a-marketing-link-on-the-branch-dashboard){:target="_blank"}.
-1. Append `?` to the end of your marketing link to start the query params string.
+1. Append `?` to the end of your link to start the query params string.
 For example: **https://mylinks.app.link/8AHjQx0fyv?**
 1. Next, [create a measurement URL](https://help.tune.com/marketing-console/creating-a-measurement-url/){:target="_blank"} in Tune's Attribution Analytics Dashboard with the parameters you'd like to capture.
 	- Select the "Click" URL (as opposed to the Impression URL)
 	- After creating the measurement URL, copy everything after **action=click&** and append the parameters to the end of your Branch link.
+	- You should remove `&site_id={value}` from the parameters, as Branch will automatically fill that in for your app depending on platform.

 {% image src="/img/pages/third-party-integrations/tune/tune-measurement-url.png" 3-quarters center alt='Tune Measurement URL' %}